 Atonement (2007, US/UK)

-The Two Lovers Were Reunited Only in the Novel
+The Two Star-Crossed Lovers Were Reunited Only in the Novel, Never in Person

 At the end of the film, older, terminally-ill (with vascular dementia) novelist Briony (Vanessa Redgrave) was interviewed about her latest and last book - an autobiographical work titled Atonement - when she confessed as an act of penance that much of the end portion of the novel was fabricated in order to bring the two lovers together and make amends.
 However, she told the interviewer it was "the absolute truth, no rhymes, no embellishments."

-A scene of reconciliation between 18 year-old nursing student Briony (Romola Garai) and her estranged sister (and Robbie) was "imagined, invented," in which Briony promised to make a written apology and officially recant her false accusation.
+She had invented the reunion scene of Robbie and Cecilia - and the scene of reconciliation between 18 year-old nursing student Briony (Romola Garai) and her estranged sister (and Robbie).
+All of the sequences was "imagined, invented" - includng Briony's promise to make a written apology and officially recant her false accusation.

 Audition (1999, Jp./S.Kor.) (aka Odishon)

 Asami Tortured the Widower Before She Broke Her Own Neck When Kicked Down Stairs by the Widower's Son During a Struggle

 A shocking transformation and character reversal was the almost-unbelievable plot twist in this Takashi Miike-directed, unsettling horror-romantic drama.
 Its enigmatic tagline was about the film's title - an audition - (and a hint to severed body parts!):